 Where do Sapphires come from?

 Sapphires can be found in many different parts of the world.
-Sri Lankan and Thai Sapphires are both historically famous and highly prized, due to their vivid colour and popularity with Royal families, and more recently due to their amazing quality coupled with both country’s ethical mining practices.
+Sri Lankan and Thai Sapphires are both historically famous and highly prized, due to their vivid colour and popularity with Royal families, and more recently due to their amazing quality coupled with both country’s responsible and transparent mining practices.
 Other notable sources include Thailand, Australia, Tanzania, Myanmar, Madagascar, Pakistan, the USA and Vietnam.

 For thousands of years, colourful gemstones have been treasured talismans for the benefits they are said to impart upon their wearer.

 The connection to the earth is said to infuse the stones with energy and spiritual meaning, which have been carried from primordial times through to modern day Hollywood.
 From celestial blue to sparkling yellow, Sapphires are believed to be some of the most powerful of symbolic stones.

 Blue Sapphire: Is widely known as the stone of truth, hope and harmony, as well as being the stone of mental acuity and learning.